Diane-AUCA/Assignement_Association_rule/README.md

 - `groceries.csv` — the raw transaction data
 - `Groceries_Association_Rules.ipynb` — full analysis, code, and figures
-- `Groceries_Report.docx` — written report with answers to each assignment question
+- `Groceries_Report` — written report with answers to each assignment question
 - `README.md` — this file

 ## Sources